RohaanJohn/RohaanJohn/README.md

 The link to the website: https://emotionanalysisapi.up.railway.app/accounts/analyse

-## - EmailVerificationAPI
-Using Django, specifically Django REST Framework, I made an API which determines whether the email inputted by the user is valid or invalid.
-The API can be used in other apps which need email verification for their operation.

-The link to the website: https://emailverificationapi.up.railway.app/accounts/verify

-## - AlphaTrip
-AlphaTrip is a travel website made using Django.
-This dynamic website is deployed using Heroku.

-The link to the website: https://thealphatrip.up.railway.app Keep Exploring!

 ## - ChadBot
-ChadBot is a discord bot which is maintly built as a way to interact with APIs from discord.
+ChadBot is a discord bot which is mainly built as a way to interact with APIs from discord.
 Currently it uses zenquote api to send a quote and api-ninjas api to send a fact to a channel every 1 hour.
 The command to send a random quote is -inspire and -help shows the other commands of the bot.
 The bot also responds to certain words like sad, unhappy, etc. with custom user inputted encouraging words.
-Use -list to show all the added encouraging words, -add *word* to add a new word to the list and -delete *position* to delete a word from the list.
+Use -list to show all the added encouraging words, -add <word> to add a new word to the list and -delete <position> to delete a word from the list.
 If you want to turn off autoresponse from the bot use -responding off or use -responding on to turn autoresponse back on.
+Update: I integrated ChatGPT to the bot.
+So users can ask any question to ChatGPT from discord through ChadBot.
+Prefix before any question should be: "ok chad" .
 The link to add the bot to your server: https://discord.com/api/oauth2/authorize?client_id=880705578043838464&permissions=227344&scope=bot

+## - AlphaTrip
+AlphaTrip is a travel website made using Django.
+This dynamic website is deployed using Heroku.

+The link to the website: https://thealphatrip.up.railway.app Keep Exploring!

+## - EmailVerificationAPI
+Using Django, specifically Django REST Framework, I made an API which determines whether the email inputted by the user is valid or invalid.
+The API can be used in other apps which need email verification for their operation.

+The link to the website: https://emailverificationapi.up.railway.app/accounts/verify

 # 💻 Technical Skills:
 ## - Django